 - Rail: EWR has already started construction of the first of its three sections.
-The preferred corridor for the central section of this rail line has now been identified, with further route options due to be identified and consulted on within this corridor are currently being consulted on.
+The preferred corridor for the central section of this rail line has now been identified and route alignment options within this corridor are currently being consulted on.

-- Road: plans for the Oxford-Cambridge Expressway have been paused while other road infrastructure options are explored.
+- Road: plans for the Oxford-Cambridge Expressway have thankfully been cancelled but other potentially damaging road options are still being explored.

 Over 3,200 of you responded to our campaign on the EWR corridor consultation in early 2019.
 You highlighted the importance of ancient woods and ancient and veteran trees to EWR, and called on them to protect these precious irreplaceable habitats.
 Thank you for your support.

 What are we doing?